 While initially skeptical of the likelihood of Parkinson’s being found through scent, he was open to additional investigation after learning about the results dogs were having in picking up on the odor of cancer in individuals.
 He then formulated a way to test her abilities, by supplying her with a random assortment of t-shirts – fifty percent which had been worn by someone clinically diagnosed with Parkinson’s, and half by those without the disease – and, her accuracy rate was remarkable.
 In fact, she missed the mark on just one of the shirts, worn by someone without Parkinson’s, but who in fact was later determined to have the disease as well.

 Kunath says, “Imagine a society where you could detect such a devastating condition before it’s causing problems and then prevent the problems from even occurring.”
 Dr. Thomas Hummel of the Technical University of Dresden’s Smell & Taste Clinic, said that although the idea is fascinating, there are still quite a few questions to first resolve.

 Parkinson’s disease, in addition to a number of other chronic health conditions, can be more effectively managed through the help of a home care provider like Relevar Home Care.
-Give Relevar’s experts in Macomb county senior care call at 1-888-493-3513 to learn more.
-We also provide care for adults of any age in Wayne, St. Clair and Macomb counties.
+To learn more about our top-rated home care in Rochester Hills and the surrounding areas, give us a call at 1-888-493-3513.
+Proudly providing care for adults of any age in Oakland, Wayne, St. Clair and Macomb counties.